zeshan321/ngx-miniprofiler-overlay/workspace/projects/ngx-miniprofiler-overlay/README.md

         overlayTrigger: (event: KeyboardEvent) => {
           return event.key === 'Escape';
         },
-        // Allows you to include/exclude profilering on spesific endpoints.
+        // Allows you to include/exclude profiling on specific endpoints.
 Refer to the `matcher` package for more info
         matcher: ['*'],
         // Allows you to colour code duration times.
-If your `return false`, colour coding will be disabled
+If you `return false`, colour coding will be disabled
         thresholds: {
           good: (ms: number) => { return ms < 1000; },
           okay: (ms: number) => { return ms < 3000; },